radixdlt/fullstack-dapp-example/packages/content/src/quests/markdown/FirstTransactionQuest/en/complete.md

-You've showed impeccable form so far!
+Now we’re cooking!

-Next quest, you'll have a crack at creating your own transactions from your Radix wallet!
+In the next quest, we’ll crack open your gift box to see what’s inside – and learn how you can start creating your own collectible RadMorph NFTs!